mynameisi/Portfolio_site_project/README.md

 - The css styling of the project is build on top of the [skeleton framework](http://getskeleton.com/).
 - The image popup effect is build on top of the [magnific-popup framework](http://dimsemenov.com/plugins/magnific-popup/).
+- `index.html` and `style.css` both passed the [W3C validator](https://validator.w3.org/).
+- This site is built according to the [UDacity: Build a Portfolio Site project rubric](https://review.udacity.com/#!/rubrics/45/view).

 ![Portfolio site](images/Portfolio_site_full.jpg)